Prospective Students

 Welcome!

-We are delighted that you are interested in joining us as a graduate student at the leading university center in the world on sustainable transportation.
+We are delighted that you are interested in joining us as a graduate student at the world’s leading university research center on sustainable transportation.
 The Transportation Technology and Policy (TTP) program takes an interdisciplinary approach that transcends the boundaries of traditional engineering-based studies and draws on a multitude of academic disciplines.
-It provides students an opportunity to do the interdisciplinary research needed to address pressing transportation challenges facing California, the U.S., and the world from the standpoint of environmental, economic, and social outcomes.
+It is designed to provide students with the knowledge and skills needed to address pressing transportation challenges facing California, the U.S., and the world.

-Our TTP students have come from undergraduate majors as diverse as physics, economics, business, geography, anthropology, sociology, history, and English, as well as various engineering majors.
-They have come from across the U.S. and from countries around the world, bringing a diversity of ideas, issues, cultures, and backgrounds.
-This diversity is one of the strengths of our program, as the blending of experiences and perspectives helps to foster creativity and innovation.
+TTP students come from undergraduate majors as diverse as physics, economics, geography, sociology, history, and English, as well as various engineering majors.
+They come from across the U.S. and from countries around the world, bringing a diversity of ideas, issues, cultures, and backgrounds.

-TTP is made up of more than 30 faculty and researchers and more than 50 graduate students.
+TTP is made up of more than 60 affiliated faculty and researchers and more than 50 graduate students.
 Many of our students are actively engaged in funded research at the M.S. and Ph.D. level, and fellowships are available each year for outstanding applicants.

-The TTP degree gives students the tools and ability to pursue leadership roles in government, academia, NGOs and industry.
+The TTP degree prepares students to pursue leadership roles in government, academia, NGOs and industry.

 Watch our Virtual Open House